Timing to shot and audio are key aspects of the subtitling process which contribute to the ease at which subtitles are consumed by members.

 3: Dialogue that crosses shot changes

-When dialogue starts before a shot change, the in-time must be at least 12 frames before the shot change following the time to audio rules.
-If dialogue starts fewer than 12 frames before the shot change, the in-time should be on the shot change.
+- When dialogue starts before a shot change, the in-time must be at least 12 frames before the shot change following the time to audio rules.

 4: Gaps between subtitles